mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of January 24, 2026 (v0.5.7):**
+    -   **New Statistics Page:** Added a dedicated "Statistics" page under System Tools for administrators.
+    -   **Quest & Item Analytics:** The new page includes widgets that display the top 10 most-completed quests and the top 10 most-purchased items, providing valuable insight into user engagement and the in-game economy.

 -   **Week of January 17, 2026 (v0.5.6):**
     -   **Kiosk Mode Enhancements:** Added new administrative controls for shared devices.